AquaticEcoDynamics/glm-aed/README.md

 See repository [Wiki](https://github.com/AquaticEcoDynamics/glm-aed/wiki) for additional information on getting started using GLM-AED, working with the repository, and updating or adding new example lakes.

+For new users, please also visit the [glm-workbook](https://aquaticecodynamics.github.io/glm-workbook/) which contains some practical exercises and case-studies for users new to lake modelling.

 <br>

 [<img src="glm-source/admin/aed.png" alt="AED" width="100"/>](https://aquatic.science.uwa.edu.au)